Kinetic coefficients of two-dimensional electrons with strong Zeeman splitting

-Here, in the first term, the first component of the spinor $|\uparrow\rangle$ corresponds to the momentum $\vec k_1$, the second $|\downarrow\rangle$ corresponds to the momentum $\vec k_2$, and similarly in the other terms.
-In other words, in the initial state, the momentum of a particle with a positive spin projection is $\vec k_1$, the momentum of a particle with a negative spin projection is $\vec k_2$, and in the final state, the momentum of a particle with a positive spin projection is $\vec k_3$, the momentum of a particle with a negative spin projection is $\vec k_4$.
-These combinations need to be antisymmetrized, which is done in expressions (\ref{psi'}) and (\ref{psi'2}).
-Thus, the wave function of a pair of particles is characterized by projections of spins rather than the total spin, so it is not, strictly speaking, singlet and is not written as a product of the orbital and spin functions.
+Here, in the first term of~$\boldsymbol \Psi_{1\uparrow,2\downarrow}$, the first component of the spinor~$|\uparrow\rangle$ corresponds to the momentum~$\vec k_1 = \vec p_1/\hbar$, the second spinor component~$|\downarrow\rangle$ corresponds to the momentum $\vec k_2= \vec p_2/\hbar$, and similarly in the other terms.
+In other words, provided the two scattering electrons were different, by some reason, than in the initial state the momentum of a particle with a positive spin projection is $\vec k_1$, the momentum of a particle with a negative spin projection is $\vec k_2$, and in the final state the momentum of a particle with a positive spin projection is $\vec k_3$, the momentum of a particle with a negative spin projection is $\vec k_4$.
+As the two initial and the two final electrons are undistinguished actually, therefore these initial and final states need to be antisymmetrized, as it is done in expressions~(\ref{psi'}) and~(\ref{psi'2}).

+Thus, functions~(\ref{psi'2}) of a pair of particles are characterized by projections of spins for each $\vec{k}_i$, rather than the total spin, so it cannot written as a product of the orbital and spin functions and so is not a conventional singlet state.
+Such wave functions between which the ee-scattering occurs differ sufficiently from the ones in the case of zero magnetic field and no spin-orbit interaction, when the usual singlet and triplet function, being the products of the orbital and spin functions, can be used.

-Matrix elements for transitions between such "intersubband" states have the form:
+The corresponding direct and the exchange matrix elements for transitions between such ``inter-subband'' states have the form: